tonymullen/TonyMullen-Book/Readme.md

     * Installations from appendix A & Appendix B are necessary to get Ch 3 code working.
     * The `foreman start` command (p.
 75) is obsolete.
 Run `heroku local` instead.

-    The app so far should look like this on Heroku:
+    The app so far should look like this on Heroku (include a screenshot with each chapter's update!):

     ![ch1](/readme_img/ch1.png)